 Requirements

-- An id variable that can be used to de-duplicate against, that is, it should be unique.
-In this example, we have a variable called UID.
+- One or more id variables that can be used to de-duplicate against.
+In this example, we have a variable called RespondentID.

 Method

-#flag duplicated cases based on the variable UID - keep the first instance
+#flag duplicated cases based on the variable RespondentID - keep the first instance

-#replace UID below with the id variable name you want to deduplicate on
+#replace RespondentID below with the id variable name you want to deduplicate on

 If you wish to keep the last instance of a duplicate, enter the below instead:

-#flag duplicated cases based on the variable UID - keep the last instance
+#flag duplicated cases based on the variable RespondentID - keep the last instance

-#replace UID below with the id variable name you want to deduplicate on
+#replace RespondentID below with the id variable name you want to deduplicate on

 If you'd like to deduplicate your data set on more than one variable, you can use the paste function to paste together the values for the variables needed to be de-deduplicated.
 For example, if you have a data set that has multiple rows for respondent-brand pairs, but you only want to keep one, you could use:

-#flag duplicated cases based on two variables (UID and Brand) - keep the first instance
+#flag duplicated cases based on two variables (RespondentID and Brand) - keep the first instance

-#replace UID and Brand below with the names of the two variables you want to use
+#replace RespondentID and Brand below with the names of the two variables you want to use

 #you can deduplicate on more than two variables by adding more variable names separated by